How to make your own Beeswax Wraps

 - Occasionally stir it and make sure it doesn’t start boiling!
 Once the wax has mostly melted, add the pine resin a bit at a time.
 The resin can come lightly crushed, not powdered.
 If that’s the case, hammering it with a rolling pin can help to break it down and mix it better.

-- The pine resin can sometimes gloop together if it doesn’t melt or is added to quickly, being patient and constant stirring and scraping will eventually incorporate it all.
+- The pine resin can sometimes gloop together if it doesn’t melt or is added too quickly, being patient and constant stirring and scraping will eventually incorporate it all.

-- Once it’s all melted, add the oil.
+- Once it’s all melted, add the oil (as a general rule of thumb, add 1tsp of oil to every 100g of beeswax used).
 This is supposed to keep the beeswax pliable but not entirely necessary.
 Not everyone uses it!

 - Place your fabric squares onto greaseproof paper on the baking tray.
 How large your fabric wrap can be will depend on how large your baking tray is!
 With your paintbrush, paste the melted mixture onto the fabric, ensuring to cover all of it.
 You’ll notice where it’s soaked in properly, the fabric will go darker.